-Which businesses are required to follow the new rules?
+Which businesses are required to follow the MTD rules?

 1. Digital records

-Under the Making Tax Digital (MTD) rules, UK VAT registered businesses above the VAT threshold must keep and maintain relevant VAT records digitally within “a compatible software package that allows you to keep digital records and submit VAT Returns” or “bridging software to connect non-compatible software (like spreadsheets) to HMRC systems”.
+Under the Making Tax Digital (MTD) rules, all UK VAT-registered businesses must keep and maintain relevant VAT records digitally within “a compatible software package that allows you to keep digital records and submit VAT Returns” or “bridging software to connect non-compatible software (like spreadsheets) to HMRC systems”.

 Records included under this include sales and purchase invoices with VAT.
 Accounting records not specific to VAT return requirements are not included in this.

-The data that must be stored in a making tax digital software is:
+The data that must be stored digitally is:

 2. Digital Links

-If a business uses more than one software package to keep records and submit returns, these packages need to be linked digitally within their VAT software.
+If a business uses more than one software package to keep records and submit returns, these packages need to be linked digitally.
 Some of the ways that these can be linked include:

 - using formulas to link cells in spreadsheets